INSIDER TRADING POLICY

 Throughout this document, “CRH” and the “Corporation” refer to CRH Medical Corporation and all of its consolidated subsidiaries and affiliates.

 A. OBJECTIVE AND SCOPE

-1. Restricted Persons (as defined herein) will from time to time become aware of information (i) relating to the Corporation that results in, or would reasonably be expected to result in, a significant change in the market price or value of any of the Corporation’s securities; or (ii) that a reasonable investor would consider important to a decision to buy, hold or sell the Corporation’s securities, in either case that has not been publicly disclosed (“Inside Information”).
+- Restricted Persons (as defined herein) will from time to time become aware of information (i) relating to the Corporation that results in, or would reasonably be expected to result in, a significant change in the market price or value of any of the Corporation’s securities; or (ii) that a reasonable investor would consider important to a decision to buy, hold or sell the Corporation’s securities, in either case that has not been adequately publicly disclosed (“Inside Information”).
+It is important to note that information is not necessarily public merely because it has been discussed in the press or on social media, which will sometimes report rumors.
+You should presume that information is nonpublic, unless you can point to its official release by the Corporation.
 In general, it is illegal for anyone to purchase or sell securities of any public company with knowledge of Inside Information.
-Except in the necessary course of business, it is also illegal for anyone to inform any other person of Inside Information.
+It is also generally illegal for anyone to disclose Inside Information to any other person who may reasonably be expected to trade thereon.
 Such actions will also result in a lack of confidence in the market for the Corporation’s securities, harming both the Corporation and its shareholders.
-Accordingly, the Corporation has established this Insider Trading Policy to assist its Restricted Persons in complying with the prohibitions such actions.
+Accordingly, the Corporation has established this Insider Trading Policy to assist its Restricted Persons in complying with the prohibitions on such actions.